 6.5.2.3 Antifouling coatings shall be supplied with the Register Type Approval Certificate.
 If the Register Type Approval Certificate is not available the provisions of 2.15 and 2.16, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships shall be considered.

-Instructions on issuance of Type Approval Certificate are given in 3.1, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

-Instructions on the initial survey in accordance with the AFS-Convention are given in 19.15 of the Guidelines on Technical Supervision of Ships under Construction - for ships under construction, and in 2.4, Part III "Survey of Ships in Compliance with International Conventions, Codes and Resolutions" of the Guidelines on Technical Supervision of Ships in Service - for ships in service.
+Instructions on issuance of Type Approval Certificate are given in 3.1, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+Instructions on the initial survey in accordance with the AFS-Convention for ships under construction as well as for ships in service are given in 2.4, Part III "Survey of Ships in Compliance with International Conventions, Codes and Resolutions" of the Guidelines on Technical Supervision of Ships in Service.